-All we needed for this project was (1) 4×8 sheet of 1/4 inch plywood and (1) 1×4 board.
+All we needed for this project was (1) 4x8 sheet of ¼ inch plywood and (1) 1x4 board.

 We measured our wire shelving depth and length and then cut it out using a Skilsaw.

 I dream of the day when we can have a separate workshop.
 As much as we love to build furniture it would get tons of use but that is neither here nor there.

 The husband being who he is decided to get a little fancy and use his dado blade to cut a notch so you wouldn't see the rough edging of the plywood but that is definitely not necessary.

-Then just slip it over the wire shelving and tada looks like you have a nice floating wood shelf [ish].
+Then just slip it over the wire shelving and tada looks like you have a nice floating wood shelf (ish).

 Don't mind the awkwardly angled pictures.
 Do you know how tricky it is to take shots of a small laundry room?

-So what do you think?
-It is definitely not necessary because let me be honest and say I rarely do the laundry.
+It is definitely not necessary, because let me be honest and say I rarely do the laundry.
 It is one of those chores that my husband usually does.
 [Yes, I got very lucky.]

 He didn't really mind the wire shelving but just this little change packs a pretty big punch for a mere $15 dollars.